prometheus/test-infra/funcbench/README.md

 The comment is handled by [comment-monitor](https://github.com/prometheus/test-infra/tree/master/tools/commentMonitor) and then the parsed arguments are handed over to funcbench(if using Github Actions) or to [prombench](https://github.com/prometheus/test-infra/tree/master/prombench) if using funcbench with GKE.

 - Create GitHub actions workflow file (see below) that is executed when an `repository_dispatch` event is on.
-- Read BRANCH / PR_NUMBER / REGEX from event payload into environment variables.
+- Read BRANCH / BENCH_FUNC_REGEX / PR_NUMBER from event payload into environment variables.

 #### Example GitHub action workflow file